 - (“Model Law”) – to have adopted the Model Law, , UK and Australia more than ten years ago, as well as by 43 other States. .
 Notably, the Model Law as incorporated in the Act has no requirement of reciprocity with the State in which the foreign proceeding is occurring.
 The Model Law as adopted is substantially in the same form as the Model Law, and also provides for international cooperation and communication between courts and representatives, and for concurrent insolvency proceedings

-- Availability of Singapore restructuring tools to foreign companies – Schemes and Judicial Management are no longer available only to a company incorporated in Singapore. and so become liable to be wound up pursuant to the Companies Act (and in that way become subject to the Court’s jurisdiction for restructuring by Scheme or Judicial Management).
+- Availability of Singapore restructuring tools to foreign companies – Schemes and Judicial Management are no longer available only to a company incorporated in Singapore.
+The amendments set out the factors which would make a foreign company have a “substantial connection with Singapore” and so become liable to be wound up pursuant to the Companies Act (and in that way become subject to the Court’s jurisdiction for restructuring by Scheme or Judicial Management).
 The factors are as follows:

 – Singapore is the centre of its main interests